mantidproject/documents/Design/MoreFlexibleILiveListener.md

   </instrument>
 ```

+Requirement 3 handles how the correct connection can be selected by the user.

 #### Requirement 3

 Supporting direct LiveListener instantiation using a class name and connection string will require either modifying the existing `LiveListenerFactoryImpl::create` method, as per Option 2 above, or overloading it.
 The proposed solution is to overload it to provide an alternative while minimizing impact on existing code.

 The existing `create` method can be modified to function the same way it does now, but internally call the new `create` method, passing in the class name and address retrieved from Facilities.xml. `LiveDataAlgorithm` and `StartLiveData` (as well as its dialog) will need to be modified as well, to provide a user interface and call LiveListenerFactory accordingly.

 By adding a "Connection" group under the "Instrument" drop down box, to select an address / listener pair defined in the Facilities.xml using a drop down box, or to specify a custom address and listener, we could support both the general use case and allow for custom setups.
+This enables selection of the correct connection entry as described in Requirement 3.

 #### Requirement 4